 - Screwdriver/drill

-Before you begin painting timber window frames, wipe the window frames down with a clean, damp cloth to make sure there’s no dirt or debris on the wood.
+Before you begin painting windows, wipe the frames down with a clean, damp cloth to make sure there’s no dirt or debris on the wood or plastic.
 You may like to use a sugar soap for a deeper clean, which will also help the primer and paint adhere better.
 Lay a dust sheet under the window if needed.

-Use a small piece of medium-grade sandpaper to sand away any rough edges or grooves in the timber window frame, which could show up through the paint and create an imperfect result.
-Work on small sections at a time and use your finger to feel where the rough parts of the timber are.
+This is a really important step when painting windows so don't go skipping it!
+Use a small piece of medium-grade sandpaper to sand away any rough edges or grooves in the timber or uPVC window frame, which could show up through the paint and create an imperfect result.
+Work on small sections at a time and use your finger to feel where the rough parts of the frame material are.

 Once you’ve smoothed the surface, use a clean, dry paint brush to brush away the dust, making sure to remove it all so none goes into the paint.
-Use a toothbrush to get into corners or narrow areas.
+You can even use a toothbrush to get into corners or narrow areas.

 You don’t want to get paint on your window fittings, so it’s best to remove them at this stage.
 Simply use a drill or screwdriver to remove the screws and gentle pull the handle out.
 Keep the handle and screws in a safe place until you’re ready to reattach them.